brains-and-beards/open-brainsandbeards-com/src/pages/markdown/2022-dont-rerender-all-flatlist-items/index.md

 So we did it. 🔥

-As soon as the first users received the new app and started using it, the first negative reviews were coming.
+As soon as the first users received the new app and started using it, the first negative reviews started coming.
 Some users were complaining that the app was slow when sliding.

 Fortunately, we have a slow smartphone waiting specifically for such occasions.
 Quick testing on this device confirms there is a problem.
 On some devices, UI is freezing, lagging, and unresponsive.